gohugoio/hugo/content/en/news/0.84.0-relnotes/index.md

 ## Deep merge of theme Params

-One of the most common complaint from Hugo theme owners/users has been about the configuration handling.
+One of the most common complaints from Hugo theme owners/users has been about the configuration handling.
 Hugo has up until now only performed a shallow merge of theme `params` into the configuration.

 With that, given this example from a theme configuration: